 I often get asked by my readers how heavy their Maine Coon kitten should be.

-The simple answer is that every cat is different so there is realistically no right or wrong answer to this question.
+The simple answer is that every cat is different so there is really no right or wrong answer to this question.

 Failure to feed a Maine Coon kitten the correct diet may result in a kitten that is smaller in weight and size.

-The table below details the approximate Maine Coon kitten weights in kgs and lbs, for their first year (source).
+The table below details the approximate Maine Coon kitten weights in kgs and lbs, for their first year (source 1).

 Don’t forget that Maine Coons continue to grow after their 1st birthday, and do not reach their full physical maturity until between 3-5 years of age.